nganhkhoa/graphite/README.md

 fi
 ```

-For application that requires it self to build, like `crystal` or `yarn`, give it a link to download the tarball and show the command that should be map.
-If the command is not found on system PATH, then it will download the tarball (with redirect to 1, because Crystal have not implement follow redirect), extract to temp folder `/tmp/@name/` and add the found command directory to path.
-The path will be removed when the app is done building.
+For application that requires itself to build, (crystal, yarn), give it a tar.gz file download link with the command path after extraction.
+It will use the binary downloaded to build, for exactly, it add the folder to path.

-To work better, `GRAPHITE/bin` should be on PATH.
-Because after that if any application uses the command (in the sample file, graphite requires crystal), the command should be found.
+For application that requires others to build first, this will be solved by making a topology before running the main worker.
+WORK IS TO BE DONE.

 ## Development